jasdeep06/CodeTranslate/README.md

 a)Download the zip file.
 b)Import the project in ECLIPSE.(Eclipse>FILE>IMPORT)
 c)Run Display.java as a java application.(Right click on Display.java and RUN AS)
+d)This will open a display area and a keyboard. e)User may swap keyboards by using SHIFT and > (pressed simultaneously) or SHIFT and < keys (pressed simultaneously). f)Kindly keep cursor on display area while accessing keyboard.

 2)Demo